-The management believes that as of 31 December 2021, the Group complied with the conditions of all aforementioned licences.
+The management believes that as of 31 December 2022, the Group complied with the conditions of all licences it possesses.

-14. RIGHT-OF-USE ASSETS AND LEASE OBLIGATIONS
+15. RIGHT-OF-USE ASSETS AND LEASE OBLIGATIONS

 The Group's lease contracts are largely related to cellular sites (i.e. land, space in cell towers or rooftop surface areas), network infrastructure, and retail stores as well as buildings used for administrative or technical purposes.
 The Group chose to apply IFRS 16 Leases to its leases of intangible assets (other than rights held under licensing agreements within the scope of IAS 38 Intangible Assets).